HELVE/HELVEOS/README.md

 > "Helve HQ is now live and operational.
 Commence with directive protocol programs."

 PC lights up and animated Helve AVR logo appears on screen.

-mobile alarms with custom recordings with the same voice "Initiate Nutrition Program"
-Show query: program sequence.
-Sequencing: shave, shower, breakfast, tea, CBD. (...)
-Starting soothing music to accomodate the mind to rebirth."
-After the voice starts the music, it turns to more uplifting, energetic, focus-driven beat.
-The music plays for about an hour.

 ### Flash News Briefing.